Hip

 Hip replacement surgery in its traditional form is superbly reliable.
 If we are going to try to improve it, we have to protect patients from any significant increase in the likelihood of being worse off than they would have been had traditional techniques been employed.
 What is really important is to allow patients unrestricted motion after surgery (as patients can have with the direct lateral approach) and to allow unrestricted muscle strengthening after surgery (as patients can have with the posterior approach).
 It is also important to be able to see and protect the major muscles around the joint and to be sure that the components fit and are well seated, without breaking the bone.
 If this is accomplished, patients will recover rapidly and reliably.

-Starting in the Fall of 2002, with increased focus on precise placement of l hip replacement components while minimizing the impact on the surrounding soft tissues, it became clear that the femoral stem could be inserted through a small incision in the superior hip joint capsule, behind the strong abductor muscles and in front of the posterior capsule and short rotators.
+Starting in the Fall of 2002, with increased focus on precise placement of hip replacement components while minimizing the impact on the surrounding soft tissues, it became clear that the femoral stem could be inserted through a small incision in the superior hip joint capsule, behind the strong abductor muscles and in front of the posterior capsule and short rotators.
 This was done by preparing the femur for the stem before the femoral head was removed.

 The advantages of doing this became progressively clear and they include the following: